wesen/moonlander-trainer/doc/rfcs/01-generate-typing-drills.md

 This way, we can keep track of typos per pattern, and then iterate once we generate new patterns, to really home in on specific drills.

+### Instantiating generators from a config file

+In the configuration file, we want to define generators, but we also want to specify how to maybe create generator factories?
+So for example, method call factories, should we provide them with plugs for the symbol generate, the argument generators?

+Or is it better to just define those in code for now.

+I think we should keep them in code for now, and refine the factory approach next time.

 ### Probabilities

 Besides just creating a probabilities generator that gets a list of weights + other generator,